garudlab/Wasney-Briscoe/README.md

 ### 2. Clone this repository

 This repository contains all code necessary to analyze the raw data and generate figures/tables.
+This process typicaly only takes a couple of seconds.

 ### 3. Run MIDAS